myesn/awesome/README.md

 *   [validatorjs/validator.js](https://github.com/validatorjs/validator.js) - String validation
 *   [jaywcjlove/iNotify](https://github.com/jaywcjlove/iNotify) - :loudspeaker: JS achieve the browser title flashing, scrolling, voice prompts, Chrome/Safari/FireFox/IE notice. has no dependencies.
 It not interfere with any JavaScript libraries or frameworks. has a reasonable footprint 5.05kb (gzipped: 1.75kb)

-## Batchfile

-*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
-*   [AveYo/MediaCreationTool.bat](https://github.com/AveYo/MediaCreationTool.bat) - Universal MCT wrapper script for all Windows 10/11 versions from 1507 to 21H2!
-*   [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
-*   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ## Python

 *   [frappe/wiki](https://github.com/frappe/wiki) - Free and Open Source Wiki built on top of Frappe